 Cloud-native applications are the cornerstone of modern software development.
 They help you harness the full potential of cloud environments and offer scalability, flexibility, and resilience.
 From there, you can innovate faster and adapt seamlessly to evolving demands.

-Unlike traditional applications, cloud-native solutions leverage microservices, containers, and continuous integration practices.
+Unlike traditional applications, cloud-native solutions leverage microservices, containerization, and continuous integration practices.
 They allow teams to deliver scalable, high-performance software.

 The first step in selecting technologies for your cloud-native application stack is to define your application's goals.
 You'll need to figure out the specific features and functionalities your app needs, as well as its performance and scalability requirements.